-CD proofs suggest and allow a specific form of lemmas, which we call \name{unit} or \name{subtree} lemmas, reflecting two views on them.
+CD proofs suggest and allow for a specific form of lemmas, which we call \name{unit} or \name{subtree} lemmas, reflecting two views on them.
 As formulas, they are positive unit clauses, which can be re-used in different CD inference steps.
 In the structural view, they are subterms, or subtrees, of the overall D-term.
 If they occur multiply there, they are factored in the minimal DAG of the overall D-term.
-Both views are linked in that the formula of a lemma is the MGT of its D-term.
-The \emph{compacted size} measure specified above takes into account the compression achieved by unit/subtree lemmas.
+The views are linked in that the formula of a lemma is the MGT of its D-term.
+The \emph{compacted size} measure specified above takes into account the compression achievable by unit/subtree lemmas.
 From the perspective of proof structure compression methods, unit/subtree lemmas have the property that the compression target is unique, because each tree is represented by a unique minimal DAG.
 CM-CT provers do not support such lemmas, which is the main reason for their notorious weakness on CD problems.

-CD problems are restricted: only positive unit clauses, one negative ground clause, and one ternary Horn clause.
-Equality is not explicitly considered.
-Nevertheless, core characteristics of general first-order ATP problems are present: first-order variables, at least one binary function symbol and cyclic predicate dependency.
-The generalization to arbitrary Horn problems is not difficult \cite{cw:ccs}.